Igoatyouu/Workshop-Vectors/Easy.md

 ## Part 4 - Go further
 You have now seen the basics of vectors in C.

-Let's try something fun!
-You currently need to keep your structure everywhere, it's boring...
+Let’s try something fun!
+You currently need to keep your structure everywhere, it's annoying...
-Try to adapt your generic vectors until they works with this main :
+Try adapting your generic vectors until they work with this main:
 ```c
 #include <unistd.h>